How to cross the border (Allenby/King Hussein Bridge)

 When the bus arrives, it’s already the departure terminal from Palestine.

 Your baggage is automatically collected.
-You’ll get number card for it.
+You’ll get a number card for it.

 2. Buy a bus ticket